Ignite Guidelines and Deadlines

 office of the provost and dean of faculties

 The goal of the Ignite Program is to help Boston College researchers compete for increasingly limited pools of external funds, including private/foundational, state, federal, and international sources of funding.
 The Ignite Program provides rapid access to pilot funds, intended to help Boston College faculty engaged in research to compete for external funding.
-Awards will be distributed twice per year, with 4 awards per cycle for up to $30,000.
+Awards will be distributed once per year, with 8 awards for up to $30,000.
 The primary components of the proposal include a research plan and a leveraging plan, which provides an explanation of how the award will facilitate future applications for external funding.

 Funding for the Ignite Program corresponds with the academic calendar.
 Award recipients should be aware that funds will not automatically carry over to the next fiscal year.
 Unused funds will be evaluated on a case-by-case basis and will only be allowed to carry over if the recipient demonstrates a plan that will utilize all remaining funds in the succeding fiscal year.